"Person connecting with others - Reconnecting with Yourself and Others"

 Quick Facts and Stats:

-• A study by “Social Psychological and Personality Science” found that couples who communicate effectively are 21% more likely to stay together.
+- A “Social Psychological and Personality Science” study found that couples who communicate effectively are 21% more likely to stay together.

-• Over 80% of couples claim that mutual respect is the most crucial aspect of a happy relationship, as per a survey by the National Marriage Project.
+- According to a survey by the National Marriage Project, over 80% of couples claim that mutual respect is the most crucial aspect of a happy relationship.

 Introduction

 Loneliness is an increasing public health concern.
-According to a study by Cigna, a staggering 61% of American adults reported feeling lonely, an increase from 54% in 2018.
+According to a study by Cigna, 61% of American adults reported feeling lonely, an increase from 54% in 2018.
 What’s more, prolonged loneliness has been associated with higher risks of certain types of diseases, including heart disease and Alzheimer’s.
 However, loneliness is manageable.
 This enhanced guide provides research-backed strategies, personal stories, and additional resources for combatting loneliness.
-By the end, I share a tale of two souls finding their cure for loneliness in the most unexpected of places.
-Follow me on Pinterest, Instagram, Facebook Twitter
+By the end, I share a tale of two souls finding their cure for loneliness in the most unexpected places.
+Loneliness is not just about being physically alone; it’s a profound disconnection from others.
+Research indicates that the feeling of loneliness can be as detrimental to health as smoking 15 cigarettes a day (Holt-Lunstad, 2015).
+Loneliness is often invisible, lurking beneath the surface of our busy lives.
+As former Surgeon General Vivek Murthy observed, loneliness is a public health crisis with far-reaching consequences.
+It’s time to unmask this epidemic and recognize its accurate scale.

 The Importance of Acknowledgment